 It’s time to get medieval this August…

-At weekends, you can have a go at indoor archery so whatever the weather you can still take aim.
-Meet real fighting knights and find out if you’ve got what it takes to wield a mighty broadsword and our majestic birds of prey make a return visit – meet the fastest bird on the planet, the peregrine or why not try and out-stare an eagle owl…
+You can have a go at indoor archery – if it’s rainy or sunny outside you can still take aim.
+You can meet real fighting knights and find out if you’ve got what it takes to wield a mighty broadsword.

-Events and craft activities do take place on specific dates so please check these all-important dates when you’re planning your visit:
+Events take place on specific dates so please check these all-important details when you’re planning your visit: